schmons/torch_R_examples/README.md

 ## Dependencies

-This package is based on [torch for R](https://torch.mlverse.org/).
+This implementation is based on [torch for R](https://torch.mlverse.org/).
 In addition, to load the `MNIST` dataset the code uses the [`dslab`](https://CRAN.R-project.org/package=dslabs) package.
 Some code also requires the `ggsci` package for color palattes.

 ## Usage